 Due to its erratic and sometimes extreme weather, the mountain is only flyable a few days each year.

 Meeting Place: Auto Road parking lot.
 Arrange for someone to drive the vehicle back down.
 Carpool with as many pilots as possible.
 Pay vehicle and people fees and enjoy the drive up.
 Unload in the parking lot.

 Mostly thermal soaring although some light easterly days are ridge soarable.
 Many days cloud base is below the summit and launch.

 - There is a “no-fly zone” above the Great Gulf wilderness area.
 This is a 5,500 acre ravine north of Ball and Nelson crags and east of Mount Clay and Jefferson.
 It can be seen to the right (north) of the auto road as you are headed up above the timberline.

-Its Mount Washington!
+- Its Mount Washington!
 The weather can be extreme so expect the unexpected.

-Wind speed and direction can change quickly.
+- Wind speed and direction can change quickly.

-Clouds can quickly engulf the mountain.
+- Clouds can quickly engulf the mountain.